goldbergyoni/nodebestpractices/.operations/CONTRIBUTING.md

 ### Flowers and stars

-Smaller contributions to the project are acknowledged by the author gaining a place on the home page - a 🌻 marks a successful pull request and a ⭐ marks an approved new best practice.
+Every addition to the project are acknowledged by the author gaining a place on the home page.
+A flower 🌻 marks a successful pull request.
+A star of honor ⭐ is assigned to contributors who propose and write a new best practice to our guide.